Traumatic Brain Injuries

 Brain injuries can be caused by any event that causes the brain to bump against the inside of the skull (closed head injuries) or which propels an object through the skull and directly into the brain (penetrating injuries).
 In many cases, the TBI is not the only injury—forces that cause brain injury also tend to cause skull fractures, damage to the cranial nerves, and several other types of injury.

 Traumatic brain injuries of any severity will require physical therapy and rehabilitation, and usually requires therapy to address the intellectual, psychological and emotional impact.
 Expensive assistive devices and home modifications may be required for the victim to function.
 Whether the victims can afford these desperately needed resources usually depends on whether they have been successful in recovering compensation from the people who caused the injury.
-Our dedicated Houston brain injury attorneys can get you the compensation you need during this difficult time.
+Our dedicated Houston brain injury attorneys can help you seek the compensation you need during this difficult time.

 Consequences of Traumatic Brain Injuries